In re Processed Egg Products Antitrust Litigation Website

 Who is included in the Hillandale and NuCal Settlements?

 The Settlement “Classes” include all persons and entities in the United States that purchased Shell Eggs and Egg Products in the United States directly from any producer from January 1, 2000 through December 19, 2014.

 What do the Settlements provide?

-Under the settlements, Plaintiffs will release all claims against Midwest, NFC and UEP/USEM.
-In exchange, Midwest will pay $2.5 million; NFC will pay $1 million; and UEP/USEM will pay $500,000, into a settlement fund for the benefit of the Classes.
+Under the Settlements, Plaintiffs will release all claims against Midwest; NFC; UEP/USEM; NuCal; Hillandale Pa.; Hillandale-Gettysburg; Hillandale Farms East, Inc.; and Hillandale Farms, Inc. In exchange, Midwest will pay $2.5 million; NFC will pay $1 million; and UEP/USEM will pay $500,000; NuCal will pay $1,425,000; and Hillandale Pa. and Hillandale-Gettysburg will collectively pay $3,000,000, into a settlement fund for the benefit of the Classes.
 Plaintiffs also will receive documents and information that Plaintiffs’ attorneys believe will aid in their analysis and prosecution of this Action.

 What does the Sparboe Settlement provide?

 There is no monetary relief under the Sparboe Settlement.
 Sparboe agreed to provide substantial and immediate cooperation to Plaintiffs, which the Court already found conferred substantial benefits upon the Class.
 The second amendment merely conforms the Sparboe Class to the recent Settlement Classes.